-There are over 300 million credit card accounts in the United States alone, and it’s estimated that 79% of consumers have at least one credit card or charge card.
+There are millions of credit card accounts in the United States alone, and it’s estimated that 84% of adults in the U.S. have at least one credit card.
 Yet, many people don’t have a firm grasp on the basics of what a credit card is and how credit cards work.

 Recommended: Tips for Using a Credit Card Responsibly

 A credit card is a type of payment card that is used to access a revolving line of credit.

 Credit cards differ from other types of loans in that they offer a physical payment card that is used to make purchases.
 Traditionally, credit cards are made of plastic, but an increasing number of credit card issuers now offer metal cards, usually for their premium accounts that offer travel rewards.

 But a credit card account is much more than a plastic or metal payment card.
 A credit card account is a powerful financial tool that can serve many purposes.
 For starters, it can be a secure and convenient method of payment anywhere that accepts credit card payments.
 It also can be used to borrow money in a cash advance or to complete a balance transfer.